faoroj/Audible-Data-Analysis/README.md

 This readme.md file will act as an information file:

-There is one file attached to the repository which act as a single file for the SQL code.
+There is one file attached to the repository which acts as a single file for the SQL code.

 In this file: